c4arl0s/13Plumbing/README.md

 Add .gitignore file
 ```

-The **commit** parameter tells Git that we want to see a commit object, and as we already know, HEAD refers to the most recent commit.
+**The commit parameter tells Git that we want to see a commit object, and as we already know, HEAD refers to the most recent commit**.
 This will output the following, although your IDs and user information will be different.

-This is the complete representation of a commit: **a tree, a parent, user data, and a commit message.
-The user information and commit message are relatively straightforward, but we have never seen the **tree** or **parent** values before.
+**This is the complete representation of a commit: a tree, a parent, user data, and a commit message**.
+The user information and commit message are relatively straightforward, but we have never seen the tree or parent values before.

-A **tree object** is Git's representation of the **snapshot** we have been talking about since the beginning of this tutorial.
+**A tree object is Git's representation of the snapshot we have been talking about since the beginning of this tutorial**.
 They record the state o a directory at a given point, without any notion of time or author.
-To tie trees together into a coherent project history, Git wraps each one in a commit object and specifies a **parent**, which is just another commit.
-By following the parent of each commit, you can walk through the entire histor of a project.
+To tie trees together into a coherent project history, Git wraps each one in a commit object and specifies a parent, which is just another commit. **By following the parent of each commit, you can walk through the entire history of a project**.

 ![Screen Shot 2020-07-17 at 8 05 48](https://user-images.githubusercontent.com/24994818/87789244-5897f700-c804-11ea-86f6-a23fe65b4101.png)

-Notice that each commit refers to one and only one tree objects.
-Form the **git cat-file** output, we can also infer that trees use SHA-1 chechsums for their ID's.
+Notice that each commit refers to one and only one tree objects. **Form the git cat-file output, we can also infer that trees use SHA-1 checksums for their ID's**.
 This will be the case for all of Git's internal objects.

 # 	* [Examine a tree](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-Next, let`s try to inspect a tree using the same **git cat-file** command.
-Make sure to change
+Next, let`s try to inspect a tree using the same git cat-file command.
+Make sure to change.

 ```console
 Fri Jul 17 ~/iOS/RysGitTutorialRepository